 If you chose to tackle Batian or Nelion, it’s essential that you bring the right equipment as you cannot complete these climbs without rock climbing gear.

-There are five main routes on Mount Kenya.
+There are five main routes to reach point Lenana on Mount Kenya.
 It’s pretty common to combine these and to choose different trails for the ascent and descent.
 This helps you control the time of your trip and it also means you get to see different scenery and experience the diversity of landscape in the area.
+If you wish to take on one of the two more technical summits you will still first need to reach Point Lenana before carrying on.

 This route is excellent if you want to really feel alone on the mountain.
 Plus, you get to hike through some tropical rainforest at the start of the hike.
 You’ll spend your night in wilderness huts.
 This is a challenging route as it’s less used so there are times when you’ll have to hack your way through wild vegetation.
 It can also get pretty muddy.
 The plus is that it’s a pretty special experience feeling alone as you hike up this majestic mountain.
 This trail takes a minimum of 3 nights and it’s ideal to combine it with a different trail for the descent.